 |Psy.
 D. Students||N/A||$224,000|

-In order to qualify to receive a student loan (Stafford or private), a student must be enrolled and attend classes/submit assignments on at least a half-time basis, regardless of the stage of his/her program.
+In order to qualify to receive a student loan (Direct or private), a student must be enrolled and attend classes/submit assignments on at least a half-time basis, regardless of the stage of his/her program.
+Loan borrowers must notify the Office of Advising if they wish to register for any courses not required in their degree plan as this can adversely impact their federal aid.
 Half-time is defined as follows:

 |Minimum number of credits for loans:||Fall||Spring||Summer|